AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 ## Congratulations!

-You just learned how to map data captured from an Adobe Experience Manager Site to metrics and dimensions in Adobe Analytics report suites, perform a Classification for the metrics, and build a detailed reporting dashboard using the Analysis Workspace feature of Adobe Analytics.
+You just learned how to map data captured from an Adobe Experience Manager Site to metrics and dimensions in Adobe Analytics report suites.
+Also, performed a Classification for the metrics, and build a detailed reporting dashboard using the Analysis Workspace feature of Adobe Analytics.